texonica/company-dashboard/memory-bank/activeContext.md

 ## Active Decisions
 We need to determine the best approach for:
-- CSV import and parsing strategy for financial data
+- CSV import and parsing strategy for financial data (Xolo format)
 - Data model for many-to-many payment-project relationships
 - AI/ML approach for transaction categorization
 - Subscription tracking model and integration with Chargebee